krezefal/controlled-substitution-cipher/README.md

 `go build -o bin/controlled-substitution-cipher main.go utils.go`

+Or just run it w/o building the binary:

+`go run main.go utils.go`

 The program also has a set of standard tests written on matlab:
 - Histogram test
 - Autocorrelation test